Smart Rules That Organize Your Time Automatically

 Flexible Condition Builder

-Match activities by app name, window title, URL, or document path.
-Use contains, starts with, regex, and other operators to build precise rules.
+Match activities by app name, bundle ID, window title, domain, URL path, full URL, file path, keyword, or title and path.
+Use equals, contains, starts with, ends with, regex, not equals, and more.

 AI-Powered Suggestions